Key Idea: Use statistics to assess risk.

 - Issue 3: 3 (Low)

-- Prioritising fixes or deciding if the risk is acceptable
+- Prioritising fixes, or deciding when the residual risk is acceptable.

-- Assessing the potential fixes to defects and determining an acceptable level of risk
+- Assessing potential fixes against an acceptable level of risk.

 How to apply it